ayush20/Nervos-Gitcoin-Hackathon/4-issue-an-sudt-token-on-layer-1-and-deposit-it-to-layer-2/README.md

-# Gitcoin: 4) Issue An SUDT Token On Layer 1 And Deposit It To Layer 2
+# Issue An SUDT Token On Layer 1 And Deposit It To Layer 2

 Description : https://gitcoin.co/issue/nervosnetwork/grants/5/100026211